 Spend the day learning about wildlife during a visit Squam Lakes Science Center in NH for good 'ole family fun!

-Recently, my family had the opportunity to visit Squam Lakes Science Center, a AZA accredited facility in Holderness, NH thanks to their partnership with Stonyfield Farm.
+Recently, my family had the opportunity to visit Squam Lakes Science Center, a AZA accredited facility in Holderness, NH.
 Our son Ethan went there last year on his second grade field trip and had a blast.
-As we checked in at the Welcome Center, Ethan was dubbed the official leader of our day’s expedition and given the map.
+As we checked in at the Welcome Center, Ethan was dubbed the official leader of our day's expedition and given the map.
 Our daughter Olivia was only too happy to follow her big brother down the path.
 The kids ran ahead of us exclaiming at the sights and sounds as they went.

 Olivia was enamored with the Red Foxes in the Ecotone Exhibit.
 On the walls of each exhibit were a sample of fur from each animal.
 Olivia loved touching them all and at the end declared that the Red Fox was the softest of all.